-- A: Outstanding performance on all learning outcomes. - A-: Generally outstanding performance on all (or almost all) learning outcomes. - B: Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. - C: Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses. - D: Barely satisfactory performance on a number of learning outcomes. - F: Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
+- B: Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. - C: Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses. - D: Barely satisfactory performance on a number of learning outcomes. - F: Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.